Babacar Niasse

-Babacar Niasse (born 20 December 1996) is a professional footballer who plays as a goalkeeper for Liga Portugal 2 club Tondela.
+Babacar Niasse (born 20 December 1996) is a professional footballer who plays as a goalkeeper for Moroccan club Difaâ El Jadida.
 Born in Senegal, he plays for the Mauritania national team.

 Club career

 Niasse was an attacking midfielder, but changed to a goalkeeper and is known for his exceptional height.
 An Aspire Academy youth graduate, he joined Eupen in 2015.

-On 21 August 2019, Niasse signed a 3-year contract with Portuguese Primeira Liga club Tondela.
+On 21 August 2019, Niasse signed a three-year contract with Portuguese Primeira Liga club Tondela.

+On 21 July 2023, Niasse signed a two-year contract with Ligue 2 club Guingamp.

 International career

 Born in Senegal, Niasse is of Mauritanian descent.
 He was the goalkeeper for the Senegal U17 selection for the 2011 African U-17 Championship.
 He was called up to represent the senior Mauritania national team for a set of friendlies in March 2022.